The Historic Rawls Est. 1903

 Hayden was honored during the Rawls Centennial Ball in November 2003 and received a key to the city.
 He passed away in the spring of 2004.
 The day after he died, word was received that Hayden had been recognized for his outstanding achievement in historic preservation by the National Society of the Daughters of the American Revolution.

-The Rawls now houses a restaurant, bed and breakfast, and serves as the headquarters for Navigator Development Group Inc.
+The Rawls now houses a restaurant, several businesses, and serves as the headquarters for Navigator Development Group Inc.

 The Rawls Hotel has been listed on the National Register of Historic Places since 1980.